NOW EXTENDED!

 Nicolas Bartleson

 Nick is a freelance prop and scenic artist based in Chicago.
-Theatrical prop design credits include The Heart Sellers, Little Women, 2 Pianos 4 Hands, Brooklyn Laundry (Northlight Theatre), Misery (American Blues Theater), The Normal Heart (Redtwist Theater), Bob Marley’s Three Little Birds, Last Stop on Market Street, The Diary of Anne Frank (Young People’s Theatre of Chicago).
+Theatrical prop design credits include: Twisted Melodies, Prayer for the French Republic, The Heart Sellers, Little Women, 2 Pianos 4 Hands, Brooklyn Laundry (Northlight Theatre), Charlotte’s Web, Bob Marley’s Three Little Birds, Last Stop on Market Street, The Diary of Anne Frank (Young People’s Theatre of Chicago), Misery (American Blues Theater), The Normal Heart (Redtwist Theater).
 Nick has also worked as a prop artisan with Steppenwolf Theater, Drury Lane Productions, Milwaukee Repertory Theater, Utah Shakespeare Festival, Kehoe Designs, Glimmerglass Opera, and The Texas Shakespeare Festival.
-Special thanks to Amy Peters at DePaul’s Theater School for providing so much of what you see onstage today and supporting all theatre in Chicago.
 To view more of Nick’s work, or to make inquiries, you can visit his website nickbartleson.wixsite.com/nickbartleson

 Stage Manager